This chapter of our Wurlitzer story will answer one of

 relay cabinets and their related switch stacks to do the job for a

 larger instrument.
-But this technology did work very well!
+But on the other hand, this reliable technology did

 The close-up below is the left third of a standard Wurlitzer Note Relay